OutreachStud-io/studio/README.md

-## Welcome
+> [!IMPORTANT]
+> Star this repo or keep an eye on it to follow along.

-OutreactStud.io is an open source outreach software for sales and marketing teams.
+OutreactStud.io is an open source outreach software for sales and marketing teams with a strong starting focus on emailing which includes: cold emailing, newsletter management, transactional email.
 It is built using modern technologies, web standards and with great features in mind.

-The goal of this software is to give total control over every aspect of one's (cold) email campaigns.
+## 🎉 Benefits over hosted SAAS solutions

+- Deploy anywhere
+- Own your database
+- Free to run
+- No vendor lock-in
+- Don't sign up for yet another SaaS
+- Modify everything you need
+- All features available

-## Current state
+## ✨ Features

-OutreactStud.io is in a private alpha at this stage and it will remain so while we iron out the rough edges and figure out the best design and user experience for our features.
-At the moment we are working on the design part and UI/UX.
-Once the design is settled and satisfactory we will start connecting it with the backend.
-Every stage and update will be documented on our official page.

-## Main goals in mind

-The goal of this software is to help teams get in contact with their prospects faster and at a fraction of the cost compared to similar paid solutions.
-You can install and run our software on your own infrastructure and not have to worry about anything else.
-For existing or planned features and updates make sure to visit our official page at [OutreachStud.io](https://outreachstud.io).
-Some of our main features include:
+This is just a small sample of the list of features that we plan on implementing.

 ### General features